Hardcoreprawn/architecture/input/posts/solutions/master-data-and-how-to-manage-it.md

 It is vital to maintain both the vision (Analytics as a strategic enabler) and the short-term gains (we can show value in the short term by doing -something-) when explaining the importance of MDM and a broader data strategy.

-### 2. Identify Master Data
+## 2. Identify Master Data

-At the start of any MDM project, identify the relevant Master Data.
-Not all the Master Data you may ever need, and not all the data is Master Data.
+At the start of any project, identify the relevant master data needed.
+Not all the master data you may ever need, and certainly not all the data.

 The following characteristics help identify Master Data: